JPTomorrow/revit-bill-of-materials-generator/notes.md

 - (12/2/21) Fix Help Menu GUI

 # Completed
+- fix duplicate area folder craeted when exporting (i.e. excel/2B/2B and pdf/2B/2B 2B would be the area folder)
+- fix new package not displaying the correct root export path
+- Fixed Sub-Package Selection errors when loading package
-- User needs to be able to set a location for the BOM Exports.
+- User needs to be able to set a location for the BOM Exports
 - Making a sub package now creates it in all categories
 - Remove 10' from all runs to account for elec rooms
 - HR boxes should use 1/4" thread by default